dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 ## Results

-In this thesis we tried to focus on the design and implementation of a compiler IR that would allow to capture program effects such as input/output, exceptions, state manipulation in programs themselves and provide a way to express useful optimising code transformations (in the presence of effects) that can be composed and reused.
+In this thesis we tried to focus on the design and implementation of a compiler IL that would allow to capture program effects such as input/output, exceptions, state manipulation in programs themselves and provide a way to express useful optimising code transformations (in the presence of effects) that can be composed and reused.
 In addition to this, the ambition was to explore an ability to provide a way of combining different effects to express different semantics of source languages.

-As the result of this work, we introduced a monadic IR for modern programming languages -- MIL, which fulfills the goals that were set for this work (the limitations will be mentioned in the next section).
+As the result of this work, we introduced a monadic IL for modern programming languages -- MIL, which fulfills the goals that were set for this work (the limitations will be mentioned in the next section).
 It uses monads to represent computational effects and monad transformers to combine these effects and allow